Explore the Levels of Change Management

 The change practitioner is like the director of the play working behind the scenes to enable actors on the stage.
 As a change enabler, the practitioner works to develop the change management strategy and plans while supporting and equipping senior leaders and people managers to fulfill their unique, employee-facing roles.

-For example, research shows that employees prefer to receive organizational messages about change from leaders at the top of their organization.
-And they prefer to receive messages about the change's impact on their day-to-day work from their immediate supervisor.
+For example, research shows that employees prefer to receive organizational messages about change from leaders at the top of their organization and messages about the change's impact on their day-to-day work from their immediate supervisor.

 The practitioner's job is to enable key leaders and people managers to perform these and other employee-facing roles effectively.
 During times of change, the effectiveness of senior leaders and people managers in these critical roles will determine whether a project or initiative succeeds or fails.